lasseebert/til/git/20170310_bisect_with_run.md

 Either way, git will now take me to the next commit I should check, just like when doing a binary search.

+I will then repeat the process of finding out if the current commit is good or bad until git tells me it has found the first bad commit.

 This is all good, but a lot of manual typing.
 There must be a better way.
 Spoiler: There is! :)